branislavjenco/branislavjenco.github.io/posts/2023-05-20-maps-on-finn.md

 ---
-Tiny project - adding useful map layers to finn.no 2023-05-20
+Tiny project &mdash; adding useful map layers to <i>finn.no</i>
+May 20th, 2023
 ---

 Recently I've been spending a lot of time looking at real estate listings.
-In Norway, the one stop website for this is finn.no.
+In Norway, the one stop website for this is [finn.no](https://www.finn.no/).
 Over time I've realized there's a couple of things I want to check with every listing that I'm interested in, that I can't do on the website itself.
 These include:

 - check if the house is in a potential flood area
 - check the noise levels around the house, from road or train